BloomTechBackend/bd-team-project-crypto-wizards/project_documents/shannon/accomplishment_tracking.md

 # Shannon - Crypto Wizards Accomplishment Tracking

-Each team member should have their own version of this document.

 ## Background

 It's a great habit to record accomplishments and progress throughout your SDE